OISF/suricata/doc/userguide/upgrade.rst

 - DPDK interface mempools are now allocated per thread instead of per port.
 This change improves performance and should not be visible from the user configuration perspective.
+- DPDK supports link state check, allowing Suricata to start only when the link is up.
+This is especially useful for Intel E810 (ice) NICs as they need a few seconds before they are ready to receive packets.
+With this check disabled, Suricata reports as started but only begins processing packets after the previously mentioned interval.
+Other cards were not observed to have this issue.
+This feature is disabled by default.
+  See :ref:`dpdk-link-state-change-timeout`.

 Removals
 ~~~~~~~~